-Volkswagen International Financial N.V. has prepared the financial report in ESEF.
+Volkswagen International Finance N.V. has prepared its financial report in ESEF.
 The requirements for this are set out in the Delegated Regulation (EU) 2019/815 with regard to regulatory technical standards on the specification of a single electronic reporting format (hereinafter: the RTS on ESEF).

-In our opinion the financial report prepared in the XHTML format by Volkswagen International Financial N.V., complies in all material respects with the RTS on ESEF.
+In our opinion the financial report prepared in the XHTML format, including the financial statements, of Volkswagen International Finance N.V., complies in all material respects with the RTS on ESEF.